 John Adams by John Trumbull (detail), oil on canvas, circa 1793.
-National Portrait Gallery.
-Smithsonian Institution a suggested title for the President of the United States, 1789
+National Portrait Gallery, Smithsonian Institution

 Representatives refuses to agree, and Mr. Washington will be simply called President of the United States.
 As one member of Congress told us, no other title was necessary to add to the respect the whole country had for General Washington.